 While the symptoms for malignant lymphoma may not be as obvious as the symptoms of other cancers, there are warning signs.
 You should be concerned if your dog shows a loss of appetite, seems lethargic, or has noticeable and rapid weight loss.
 You may note swollen glands that can be seen or felt around your dog’s neck or behind the knee.

 Your veterinarian will diagnose your dog through a biopsy to remove a piece of the suspected gland.
 If your dog is infected, the most common course of treatment is chemotherapy.
 Although this intervention can be long lasting (a 25-week protocol), if successful, most dogs’ lymphoma will go into remission.
 Surprisingly, dogs, unlike humans, tolerate chemotherapy well.
+Learn more about lymphoma in dogs here.

 When it’s time to let go